CarterMoody/lab4/README.md

 # 315-lab04

 ## Stuff to change:
-- (p) add an option that reads pipe registers
 - (s) should be one clock-cycle, not just one step this time
     - this means that some instructions will be in the middle of execution
 - (r) include a message at the end with CPI, cycles and instructions